campoy/go-web-workshop/section08/README.md

 # Congratulations!

-You are now capable of making your App Engine applicatino communicate with the rest of the web using HTTP requests thanks to the `urlfetch` package!
+You are now capable of making your App Engine application communicate with the rest of the web using HTTP requests thanks to the `urlfetch` package!

 But is it really a good idea to fetch external resources every time we need to